 Guppies usually give birth to between 5 and 50 babies.
 The most important factor that determines the number of babies she can produce is her size.
 Some female guppies have given birth to over 200 fry in a single litter!

-Can female guppies get pregnant without a male?
+Can female ones conceive without a male?

 A female guppy cannot get pregnant without mating with a male guppy at least once.
 She can, however, give birth to many litters after just a single mating.
 This means it is possible to buy a single female guppy from the pet store and have several litters of babies over the next few months!